 "What's expected now is for the company to hit bottom and gradually recover, but we have now seen smartphone-related earnings peak," Korea Investment Trust Management fund manager Baik Jae-yer said.

-"We used to look at the smartphone market from an Apple vs. Samsung framework, but it turns out that it was really Apple vs. Android," IBK Securities analyst Lee Seung-woo said, referring to Google Inc's
+"We used to look at the smartphone market from an Apple vs. Samsung framework, but it turns out that it was really Apple vs. Android," IBK Securities analyst Lee Seung-woo said, referring to Google Inc's <GOOGL.O> mobile operating system which powers most smartphones including Samsung's.

 "Samsung used to take all the profits from Android because its rivals were doing such a poor job.
 Now there's very little difference between Samsung and its Android rivals," Lee said.